 and an implant map \beq

 \eeq where $x = r\,\cos\vp$ and $y = r\,\sin\vp$.

-A simple calculation shows that $\hQ_\v$ is non-degenerate on $\{r \ge |\v|\}$, hence $(\hM_\v,\hg_\v)$ is a Riemannian manifold and $(\hM_\v,\hg_\v, \hQ_\v)$ is an elastic body.
-By definition, it satisfies Assumptions (a) and (d) of a body with an edge-dislocation.
-Furthermore, since each of the summands in \eqref{eq:hQv} is closed, so is $\hQ_\v$, hence Assumption (b) is satisfied.
+A simple calculation shows that $\hP_\v$ is non-degenerate on $\{r \ge |\v|\}$, hence $(\hM_\v,\hP_\v)$ is an elastic body.
+By construction, it satisfies Assumptions (a) and (d) of \defref{def:single_disloc}.
+Furthermore, since each of the summands in \eqref{eq:hQv} is closed, so is $\hP_\v$, hence Assumption (b) is satisfied as well.
 Finally, a direct calculation shows that